Hohe Mark Nature Park

 The wild horses are of course well worth a trip to Hohe Mark by themselves.
 But there is much more to see and do in this nature park, which was awarded a seal of quality by the Association of German Nature Parks in 2009.
 In winter, an impressive spectacle awaits visitors to the Westruper Heide, as the old heather is set ablaze to make way for new growth.
 There is also plenty to see in the historic zoo at Raesfeld Castle, where herds of fallow deer and red deer were recently re-established.
 Children will love the nature playground, where the attractions include balancing poles, a low rope course and pine-cone throwing.

-Wild horses round-up in Merfelder Bruch: Annually on first Saturday in May
+Wild horses round-up in Merfelder Bruch: Annually on fourth Saturday in May